Highlights on Friday, 8.3.2019

 From 13.30 o'clock the BTW begins then.
 In the last months we have put together an interesting and varied programme, on Monday it finally starts: the 18th BTW begins.
 We are looking forward to the arrival of the participants.
 In the atrium of the Konrad-Zuse-Haus (Albert-Einstein-Str.
 22) the registration for the conference will start at 12:00 noon.
 On the first day we have three parallel offers:

 - Graph database systems with the best-known representative Neo4J are finding more and more applications.
 In a hands-on tutorial by Lena Wiese you can get to know and try them out.
-This tutorial is limited in space, you should register under this registration page before.
+This tutorial is limited in space, you should register under the registration page before.

 - At the same time, new concepts for "Digitale Lehre im Fach Datenbanken" will be discussed, here the word workshop is to be taken literally, it is about the exchange of experience and participation.